Looking for the G-Spot? 6 Things to Know

 A difficult-to-find erogenous zone.

 Posted Sep 15, 2017

-Here are 6 things to know about this sexy erogenous zone:
+Here are six things to know about this sexy erogenous zone:

 Does every woman have it?
 Essentially, yes.
 But the degree of sexual sensation in the spot varies widely from woman to woman and can vary even within the same woman depending on the timing of arousal, time of day, time of month and season of life.

 Best technique to touch it.
-Fingers provide the best access to the g-spot.
+Fingers provide the best access.
 If you are firmly but gently using a “come-hither” curl to your stroke you might feel a slight increase in firmness about the size of a quarter.

 How do I know I’m touching the right spot?
 Some lovers report that they can’t feel any tissue differential with their fingers.
 Your female partner may report a delightful sensation guiding you to the correct area.
 Or she may say that she feels the need to urinate – this means you are at the right spot but at the wrong time.
 She will need considerably more general arousal before her body will translate this same touch as sexually pleasurable.

 Can intercourse provide G-spot stimulation?
 Yes, and certain positions bring the penis into contact with the G-spot more than others.
-Two ways to try: 1) woman lying on her back with her legs curled up tilts her pelvis or over his elbows tilts her pelvis upwards, or 2) woman on top at a 45 degree angle.
+Two ways to try: 1) woman lying on her back with her legs curled up tilts her pelvis, or 2) woman on top at a 45-degree angle.
 Both positions are also more likely to cause a vaginal-contact orgasm.

 What if I (the woman) don’t feel anything?
 Ask for stimulation immediately prior to orgasm.
 You might also try a G-spot stimulator sex toy to see if you can find it on your own in a no-pressure environment.